pallavibandarkar/EduMate/backend/api_docs.md

 ## Authentication

-All API endpoints can be secured with an API key.
-To use authentication:
+Authentication for API endpoints is optional by default in development environments.

+To enable authentication:

+1. Set the `API_AUTH_REQUIRED=true` environment variable
-1. Set the `API_KEY` environment variable
+2. Set the `API_KEY` environment variable with your desired API key
-2. Include the API key in requests with the `X-API-Key` header
+3. Include the API key in requests with the `X-API-Key` header

 Example:
 ```
 curl -X GET http://localhost:8000/sessions -H "X-API-Key: your-api-key"
 ```

+Note: For local development, the default configuration allows all requests without authentication.

 ## Session Management